 (payable to The Hong Kong Collaborative Practice Group Limited)

 Book your own accommodation.

 Prince Edward Island, CanadaJacinta is a collaborative lawyer, mediator and trainer living in Prince Edward island, Canada.
 “Never cut what can be untied” is the inspiration for Jacinta’s work, and “untangling knots” has been the focus of Jacinta’s highly successful collaborative and mediation practice.
-Jacinta is an engaging and energetic trainer in the local, national and international Collaborative Practice community.
+Jacinta is an engaging and insightful trainer in the international Collaborative Practice community.
 She loves the challenge of working with experienced professionals who want to deepen their skills to be more natural and authentic in practice.
 With a great sense of humour and a highly interactive presentation, Jacinta offers collaborative training that will help you transform your practice.